 However, when issuing observations, insights, advice or guidance (which all therapists generally do sparingly anyway) the therapist may draw upon the faith or upon a holy book.
 Also, some therapists may invite the patient to pray with them whereas others may not.

 Some religious sects do not view modern psychology favorably and fundamentally disagree with its foundational ideas.
-For example, some sects view Bi Polar not as an acute psychiatric condition, but as demonic possession.
-However it is extremely unlikely that anybody holding such views would be able to qualify as a therapist and to the best of our knowledge, none of the providers we are going to introduce, hold such beliefs.
+For example, some sects view Bi-Polar disorders not as an acute psychiatric condition, but as demonic possession.
+However it is extremely unlikely that anybody holding such views would be able to qualify as a therapist and none of the providers we are going to introduce, hold such beliefs.

-Faithful Counseling is our top pick for Christian, faith based counseling and therapy.
+Faithful Counseling is our top pick for Christian counseling and therapy.
 Part of the BetterHelp platform, Faithful Counseling aspires to provide clinically competent traditional therapy delivered from the perspective of a Christian.

-The site also allows patients to message their therapist anytime via the app (although they may of course have to wait for a response).
+The site allows patients to message their therapist anytime via the app (although they may of course have to wait for a response).
 There is only 1 subscription package which costs $80 a week and includes a weekly video session with your Christian psychologist.
 There is no option to use insurance, but they do offer financial aid programs that can allow you to cut down the price by as much as 40%.

 As Faithful are part of BetterHelp, the therapists are all fully licensed professionals with at least 1000 hours practice experience.
 However, note that even though all Faithful therapists identify as Christian, they are not necessarily bona-fide biblical scholars and they all primarily practice secular forms of therapy.
 If you are in need of purely spiritual guidance or would like a deeper biblical understanding, then perhaps pastoral counseling may be more appropriate.

-If you want to learn more about this platform and see exactly why we rate it as the best Christian therapy site, read our in-depth Faithful Counseling review here.
+If you want to learn more about this platform and see exactly why we rate it as the best Christian therapy site, read our in-depth Faithful Counseling review.